liuqingli/TwiRole/README.md

 ## First Classification Task

-TwiRole can detect a single user or multiple users (The screen names of users are stored in a csv file line by line).
-The output contains the final role and the probability of each role.
-Further, user files will be stored in "./user" and torch model will be downloaded automatically in the first run.
+TwiRole can detect a single user or multiple users (The screen names of users should be saved in a CSV file line by line).
+The output contains the final label and the probability of each role.

+In the first run, torch model will be automatically downloaded.
+User files will be saved in "./user"

 ### A Single User